Wiredcraft/test-backend/README.md

 > Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done.
+Fork this repo and send us a pull request when you think it's ready for review.
+You don't have to finish everything prior and you can continue work on it.
 We don't have a deadline for the task.

 > What if I have a question?

-Create a new issue in the repo and we will get back to you very quickly.
+Create a new issue in the repo and we will get back to you quickly.